ppp-kohe/autogui/README.md

 Autogui is a library for automatically creating Java/Swing GUI apps from plain-old Java objects.
-It analyzes class-definitions of given objects through reflection APIs, and composes Swing-based components for each types of properties and actions defined in the classes.
+It analyzes class-definitions of given objects through reflection APIs, and composes Swing-based components for each type of property and action defined in the classes.

 ## License